camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/01-introduction-to-task-applications.md

 ### Task page

 The task page lists all tasks pending for a user or user group, and allows users to pick and claim a task from that queue to work on.
 On the same page, the details of a selected task are displayed including the form that the user must submit in order to execute and complete the task.
+The task page is optimized for efficient workflows, where the most important tasks should be worked on first.

 The task page is divided into two panels, similar to the layout of messaging clients: